The Importance Of Quality Early Learning

 Making a decision on where your child is going to attend day care, or be looked after, is difficult!
 Not only are there so many logistical issues to consider as a single parent, but you want to get a really good vibe from the place too.
 Dr Yalow mentioned that one of the main things we should be looking for is checking to see if the carers and educators practice Serve and Return.
 Are they interacting with children?
 Are they talking to them when they change their nappies or feeding them?
 Or are they running on autopilot, or perhaps spending more time talking with each other than interacting with the children?
 Carefully observe the carers as you are doing your tour.

 3. Abilities at age three are highly correlated to abilities in third grade.

-Dr Yalow informed us that a child’s language ability is highly related to their reading ability in third grade.
+Dr Yalow informed us that a child’s language ability at age three is highly related to their reading ability in third grade.
 Not only that, but the number of words they are exposed to is correlated to their language ability in third grade.
 Makes sense!
 She also mentioned that in third grade there is a 30 million (!!!!) word gap between more affluent families and working class families.
 Some stats she gave us, which I find quite alarming, are that in the United States an average child from a:

 - professional family hears 215,000 words a week;